 The hostname specified as part of the provider URL is the DNS name for the cluster that can be defined by the ClusterAddress setting in a Cluster stanza of the config.xml file.
 ClusterAddress maps to the list of hosts providing naming service in this cluster.
-For more information, see "Understanding Cluster Configuration" in Using Clusters.
+For more information, see "Understanding Cluster Configuration" in Using Clusters for Oracle WebLogic Server.

-In Listing 3-7, the cluster name acmeCluster is used to connect to any of the WebLogic Servers in the cluster.
-The resulting Context is replicated so that it can fail over transparently to any WebLogic Server in the cluster.
+In Example 7, the cluster name acmeCluster is used to connect to any of the WebLogic Server instances in the cluster.
+The resulting context is replicated so that it can fail over transparently to any WebLogic Server instance in the cluster.

-An alternative method of specifying the initial point of contact with the WebLogic Cluster is to supply a comma-delimited list of DNS Server names or IP addresses.
+An alternative method of specifying the initial point of contact with the WebLogic Server cluster is to supply a comma-delimited list of DNS server names or IP addresses.

-• The following example specifies a list of WebLogic Servers using the same port:
+The following example specifies a list of WebLogic Server instances using the same port:

 '''

-ht.put(Context.PROVIDER_URL,"t3://acme1,acme2,acme3:7001");
+ht.put(Context.PROVIDER_URL, "t3://acme1, acme2, acme3:7001");

 '''

-All the WebLogic Servers listen on the port specified at the end of the URL.
+All the WebLogic Server instances listen on the port specified at the end of the URL.

-• The following example specifies a list of WebLogic Servers using the different ports:
+The following example specifies a list of WebLogic Server instances using different ports:

 '''

-ht.put(Context.PROVIDER_URL, "t3://node1:7001,node2:7002,node3:7003");
+ht.put(Context.PROVIDER_URL, "t3://node1:7001, node2:7002, node3:7003");

 '''